Maxwell011/sushi-experience/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Budget App<a name="about-project"></a>
+# Sushi Experience 🍣🍣🍣<a name="about-project"></a>

-**ENHANCE** is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.The Ruby on Rails application that allows the user to:
+**Sushi Experience** is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.The Ruby on Rails application that allows the user to:

 - Register and log in, so that the data is private to them.
 - Introduce new transactions associated with a category.